MohdRas/docker-basics/README.md

   - file system is vitual in containers.
 - Tag
   - tag is basically the version of an image.
 Example - lastest/ 9.6
-- docker pull IMAGE_NAME:TAG
+- docker pull IMAGE_NAME : TAG
   - docker pull redis:4.0
   - pull an image LOCALLY.
-- docker run IMAGE_NAME:TAG
+- docker run IMAGE_NAME : TAG
   - docker run redis:4.0
   - pull an image & start the container.
   - Optionally it will download if an image is not present on my system.
 - docker images
-  - list down all images LOCALLY.
+  - images LOCALLY.
 - docker ps
   - RUNNING containers.
   - ps stands for PROCESS STATUS.
 - docker ps -a
   - RUNNING / NOT-RUNNING containers.
   - NOT-RUNNING containers can be started again.
-- docker run -d IMAGE:TAG
+- docker run -d IMAGE_NAME : TAG
   - docker run -d redis:4.0
   - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
 - docker start CONTAINER_ID